MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 Output: 10
 ```

-A job object is returned that collects output data and monitors running state.
-The job object then
+the `$job` variable receives the job object that collects output data and monitors running state.
-is piped to the `Receive-Job` cmdlet with the `-Wait` switch parameter.
-And this streams output data
+The job object is piped to `Receive-Job` with the **Wait** switch parameter.
+And this streams output
-to the console, just as if `ForEach-Object -Parallel` was run without `-AsJob`.
+to the console, just as if `ForEach-Object -Parallel` was run without **AsJob**.

 ### Example 14: Using thread safe variable references